equinor/fmu-config/docs/usage.rst

 * horizons
 * zones

-Both these may have horizons list, that will usually (always?) never contain uncertainties; they are just lists to facilitate looping with RMS Python or IPL.
+Both of these may have the horizons list, that will usually (always?) never contain uncertainties; they are just lists to facilitate looping with RMS Python or IPL.

-The rest of ``rms`` will be on so-called *freeform* format, where one need to
+The rest of ``rms`` will be on so-called *freeform* format, where one needs to

 * Have a identifier or variable name in **UPPERCASE**.
-* Then spesify (one indent level more) the
+* Then specify (one indent level more) the

   - ``dtype`` (what kind of datatype; int, float, date, datepair, etc.)
   - ``value`` or ``values``: The single form ``value`` for single numbers, and the